-Capital assets are recorded at cost and contributed capital assets are recorded at fair value at the date of contribution.
+Tangible capital assets are recorded at cost and contributed tangible capital assets are recorded at fair value at the date of contribution.
 For furniture and equipment, amortization is provided on a straight-line basis over their estimated useful lives of 5 years.